Entrepreneurial finance: History

 Venture capital as the business of investing in new or young companies with innovative ideas emerged as a prominent branch of Entrepreneurial finance in the beginning of the 20th century.
 Wealthy families such as the Vanderbilt family, the Rockefeller family and the Bessemer family began private investing in private companies.
 One of the first venture capital firms, J.H.
 Whitney & Company, was founded in 1946 and is still in business today.
 The formation of the American Research and Development Foundation (ARDC) by General Georges F. Doriot institutionalized venture capital after the Second World War.
 In 1958, the Small Business Investment Companies (SBIC) license enabled finance companies to leverage federal US funds to lend to growing companies.
 Further regulatory changes in the USA –namely the reduction of capital gains tax and the ERISA pension reforms- boosted venture capital in the 1970s.
 During the 1980s and 1990s, the venture capital industry grew in importance and experienced high volatility in returns.
-Despite this cyclicality and crisis such as Dot Com; venture capital has consistently performed better than most other financial investments and continues to attract new investors.
+Despite this cyclicality and crises such as the dot-com bubble, venture capital has consistently performed better than most other financial investments and continues to attract new investors.